art19/peaks.js/README.md

   // Colour for segments on the waveform
   segmentColor: 'rgba(255, 161, 39, 1)',

+  // Callback when a segment handle has been dragged
+  segmentDragEndHandler: null,

+  // Callback when a segment handle has been double clicked
+  segmentDblClickHandler: null,

   // Colour of the play head
   playheadColor: 'rgba(0, 0, 0, 1)',